fossasia/loklak_walls/README.md

    To fix, check [this post](http://stackoverflow.com/questions/16748737/grunt-watch-error-waiting-fatal-error-watch-enospc) on Stackoverflow.
 - `version 'GLIBC_2.14' not found required by imagemin-jpegtran`.
 To fix this, make sure you have installed nasm, libpng-dev, dh-autoreconf.
 Then do `rm node_modules -r` and `npm install`.
 - Problem with `node-gyp`?
 Check if you meet the requirements here: [Link](https://github.com/TooTallNate/node-gyp)

+## Contributions, Bug Reports, Feature Requests

+This is an Open Source project and we would be happy to see contributors who report bugs and file feature requests submitting pull requests as well.
+Please report issues in the GitHub tracker.

+## Branch Policy

+We have the following branches
+ * **development**
+	 All development goes on in this branch.
+If you're making a contribution, you are supposed to make a pull request to _development_.
+	 PRs to master must pass a build check and a unit-test check on Travis
+ * **master**
+   This contains shipped code.
+After significant features/bugfixes are accumulated on development, we make a version update, and make a release.

+## License

+This project is currently licensed under the The MIT License (MIT).
+A copy of LICENSE.md should be present along with the source code.
+To obtain the software under a different license, please contact FOSSASIA.